zswirad/CliffDelineaTool/README.md

 # CliffDelineaTool
-CliffDelineaTool is a tool to map coastal cliffs by finding cliff base and top positions from topographic data.
+<em>CliffDelineaTool</em> is a tool to map coastal cliffs by finding cliff base and top positions from topographic data.</br>
-The MATLAB script takes as input a text file with a series of points with the following information:
+The MATLAB script takes as input a text file with a series of points conrtaining the following information:
 - point ID
 - transect ID
 - elevation